wp-plugins/mediashort/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+How to install the plugin and get it working.

-e.g.

 1. Upload `mediashort` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress